All 34 Topics — Jump to Any

 Explore Topic 5How Is It Organized?

 The Bible is arranged by type, not in date order of writing.
-Understanding its four major sections and that the books are not arranged in historical order helps one's understanding.
+Understanding its major sections and the fact that the books are not in historical order is essential to reading it well.

-The Old Testament lays the historical and theological background necessary to bring much meaning to the New Testament.
-However, much of the historical and theological linkage between the Old and New Testaments is found in the history that intervened during the 400 year gap between the Testaments.
+The Old Testament lays the historical and theological background necessary to bring much meaning to the New.
+Much of the linkage between them is found in the 400-year gap that separates them.

 Faith and knowledge are not enemies.
 Jesus commanded us to love God with our minds.
 A thinking faith is a more durable faith — and a more honest one.